Maritime Organization moves forward with Cruise Association recommendations

 The committee focused attention on passenger ship safety and considered a number of recommendations developed by the Review.

-“CLIA commends the IMO, its Secretary-General, the Maritime Safety Committee and the 170 IMO member states around the world to their ongoing commitment to working with the industry to improve the safety of passengers and crew, which is the number one priority of CLIA members,” said Christine Duffy, president and ceo of CLIA.
+“CLIA commends the IMO, its Secretary-General, the Maritime Safety Committee, and the 170 IMO member states around the world for their ongoing commitment to working with the industry to improve the safety of passengers and crew, which is the number one priority of CLIA members,” said Christine Duffy, president, and CEO of CLIA.

 Many of the items mentioned in the Cruise Industry Operational Safety Review were put into action after the meeting.